 - instrument (if any) by which the transaction was effected — this is generally the relevant transfer document, the lease or similar document

 If it’s more than a year since the filing date, as long as you’re not excluded from claiming relief, you can apply for Overpayment Relief.

 HMRC will pay any refund to you unless you give permission to pay it to someone else (for example, your solicitor or agent).

 So that we can make any repayment as quickly as possible, you must provide the following when writing to us to request a repayment:

 Refund requests from a solicitor or agent

-Refunds can only be paid to the lead purchaser, unless you send HMRC a letter signed by the lead purchaser confirming who we need to repay.
+We can only pay refunds to the lead purchaser, unless you send a letter signed by the lead purchaser confirming who we need to repay.
 A general form of authority may not be enough for us to process the refund.

 Register land or property with HM Land Registry